robfiero/project-site-collector/README.md

 - improve test coverage and iteration speed
 - refine UX and system behavior

-These tools acted as accelerators—not substitutes for engineering judgment.
-Architecture decisions, tradeoffs, and final code review remained intentional and hands-on.
-This project demonstrates how modern engineers can integrate AI into their workflow while maintaining strong engineering discipline.

 ## Project goals

 - Build a calm, operator-style dashboard instead of a noisy feed